neevnuv/Trident-Protect-Console-Plugin/README.md

 # Trident Protect Console Plugin

-This plugin enhances the OpenShift Console by integrating NetApp's Trident Protect, facilitating seamless data protection management for container applications and virtual machines (VMs) within OpenShift.
+This plugin simplifies the usage of NetApp's Trident Protect by adding the crutial components to OpenShift's Console, allowing accessing the data protection management CRs easilly.

 ## What is Trident Protect?